 Self-Consciousness and Striving for Unrealistic Perfection

-Being overly self-conscious about appearance, mannerisms, or speech patterns can contribute to presentation anxiety.
+Being overly self-conscious about appearance, mannerisms, or speech patterns can contribute to these symptoms.
 Striving for perfection and having unrealistically high standards for one’s performance can add to this.

-Sometimes, there is no specific trigger for presentation anxiety.
-Some people experience sudden fear during a talk even though past events have gone fine.
-Other people do feel anticipatory worry and presentation anxiety but cannot figure out where it comes from or why it is there.
-Treatment is still effective even if the cause is unclear and is often necessary for severe presentation anxiety.
+Sometimes, there is no specific trigger.
+Some people experience sudden fear during a talk, even though past events have gone fine.
+Other people do feel anticipatory worry and presentation anxiety, but cannot figure out where it comes from or why it is there.
+Treatment is still effective even if the cause is unclear, and is often necessary for severe presentation anxiety.

-I offer the following presentation anxiety tips to reduce presentation anxiety.
+I offer the following presentation anxiety tips as a start.
 For some, this helps reduce the symptoms.
 For others, a more specific and uniquely tailored approach is more helpful.
 Dealing with some fear is a common challenge, and these are practical presentation anxiety tips to manage it.

 Preparation, positive thinking, and relaxation